 Summary of What Bible Commentaries Say about 1 John 3:15

-Of the four commentaries that seem to be most relevant to our discussion about 1 John 3:15, only one indicates that the people who commit the sins that are specified must not be genuine Christians (i.e., truly “saved”).
+Of the four Bible commentaries that seem to be most relevant to our discussion about 1 John 3:15, only one indicates that the people who commit the sins that are specified must not be genuine Christians.
 The other three commentaries imply that anyone who does not repent of their sins will not be forgiven and, therefore, they will not have eternal salvation.

-The Bible commentaries that we have cited do not provide a clear consensus opinion as to whom the four scripture passages on which we have focused apply.
-Most of these Bible commentaries support one of two positions: the passages are applicable to (a) people who are not genuine Christians or (b) Christians who do not sincerely repent for the sins that are mentioned.
+The Bible commentaries that we have cited do not provide a clear consensus opinion as to whom the four scriptures on which we have focused apply.
+Most of these commentaries support one of two positions: these scriptures are applicable to (a) people who are not genuine Christians or (b) Christians who do not sincerely repent for the sins that are mentioned.

 With regard to the first of these two positions, we believe it is naïve to think that everyone who knowingly, or even inadvertently, commits any of the sins that are specified in the four focal passages is not a genuine Christian.
 We believe there is ample reason to believe that many, if not most, Christians commit one or more such sins, at least occasionally, even after they have sincerely trusted in Jesus Christ for eternal salvation.

-As for people who committed any of the sins mentioned in the four focal passages before they trusted in Jesus Christ as their Savior, I Corinthians 6:11 indicates that such sins will not be taken into consideration with regard to their eternal salvation.
-In this verse, which pertains to the two prior verses (i.e., 9 and 10), the Apostle Paul tells the Corinthian Christians, “And such were some of you.
+As for people who commit any of the sins mentioned in the four focal passages before they trust in Jesus Christ as their Savior, I Corinthians 6:11 indicates that such sins will not be taken into consideration with regard to their eternal salvation.
+In this verse of scripture, which pertains to the two prior verses (i.e., 9 and 10), the Apostle Paul tells the Corinthian Christians, “And such were some of you.
 But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God.”
-In other words, none of the sins a person committed before trusting in Jesus Christ as their Savior will prevent that person from having eternal salvation.
+In other words, none of the sins a person commits before trusting in Jesus Christ as their Savior will prevent that person from having eternal salvation.